atiselsts/spacescanner/README.md

 # Running on Windows

-Click on `run.bat` in the `corunner` folder to start CoRunner.
+Click on the `run.bat` file in the `corunner` folder to start CoRunner.

 This relies on Python being installed under `C:/Python27`.
-If it's installed in a different location on your system, correct the path in `run.bat` file before executing it.
+If it's installed in a different location on your system, correct the path in `run.bat` before executing the file.

 # Accessing the results

-To view the graphs: open the `corunner/web/graph.html` file in corunner folder with a web browser.
+To graphically view the progress of individual runs, open the file named `corunner/web/graph.html` file with a web browser while CoRunner is executing.

-For example, if my corunner folder is in `D:/sysbio/`, then the URL to open is: [file:///D:/sysbio/corunner/web/graph.html](file:///D:/sysbio/corunner/web/graph.html)
+For example, if CoRunner is installed in `D:/sysbio/`, then the URL to open is: <a href="file:///D:/sysbio/corunner/web/graph.html">`file:///D:/sysbio/corunner/web/graph.html`</a>

-To view the graph of a specific job, append `?job=N` to the file name, for example: [file:///D:/sysbio/corunner/web/graph.html?job=2](file:///D:/sysbio/corunner/web/graph.html)
+To view the graph of a specific job, append `?job=N` to the URL, for example: <a href="file:///D:/sysbio/corunner/web/graph.html?job=2">`file:///D:/sysbio/corunner/web/graph.html?job=2`</a> opens graph showing job #2 progress, given that such a job is either running or has been finished.

 CoRunner stores the results in `.csv` files named `results.csv` and `results-best.csv` by default.
 The files are generated both when CoRunner execution is finished normally and when it is terminated with `Ctrl+C`.
 Intermediate results are periodically saved to these files as well: the files are overwritten after every 10 finished jobs.